emad-elsaid/offlinerss/README.md

 - You can replace `offlinerss` with another implementation and the data doesn't need any transformation, as offlinerss doesn't do any transformation at all, just splits it to file.
+- You can view the files with any simple application that reads the file and renders it to HTML or any other format

 ## Motivation